-The Elgato Stream deck gives Twitch and YouTube video game streamers an easy-to-use and intuitive system for sending out alerts, messages, images, and more while you stay focused on playing the latest games.
-With integration for not just Elgato Game Capture software, but also programs OBS and XSplit, you have plenty of options for how you present your content, as well.
+The Elgato Stream Deck gives Twitch and YouTube video game streamers an easy-to-use and intuitive system for sending out alerts, messages, images, and more while you stay focused on playing the latest games.
+With integration for not just Elgato Game Capture software but also programs like OBS and XSplit, you have plenty of options for how you present your content.

-However, the Elgato Stream deck isn’t for everyone, however.
+The Elgato Stream Deck isn’t for everyone, however.
 Its high price tag, bulkier size, and lack of usefulness outside of game streaming can turn off some prospective buyers.
-Luckily, we’ve put together a list of the best Elgato Stream Deck alternatives to help you get the most out of your game content streaming.
+Luckily, we’ve put together a list of the best Elgato Stream Deck alternatives to help you get the most out of your streaming.

-Compatible With: MacOS and Windows.
-Works with Elgato Game Capture as well as Mixer, YouTube, OBS, XSplit, TipeeeStream, Twitch, and Twitter.
+Compatible with: MacOS and Windows.
+Works with Elgato Game Capture as well as YouTube, OBS, XSplit, TipeeeStream, Twitch, and Twitter.

-Just like with the Stream Deck, the Elgato Stream Deck mini also supports folders and custom icons, and at a substantially lower price than its big sibling, it’s seriously worth looking into.
+Just like with the Stream Deck, the Elgato Stream Deck Mini also supports folders and custom icons at a substantially lower price than its big sibling.
+It’s seriously worth looking into.
 You can even bookend your streams with intro and outro clips, and a Key Creator tool lets you make your own icons easily.

 The Elgato Stream Deck gives you plenty of visual information on its keys, making it easy to hit them at a glance, but if you mostly stick with just a few set key commands, it can be unnecessary.
 Even worse is the exorbitant price, especially if what you really need is a mini keyboard.